acfinspace/Spacelibraryoftales/docs/index.md

 - Authors: see [Authors index](authorsindex.md)
 - Contests: see [Contest index](contestindex.md)

-Each author with more than one piece hosted in the library have dedicated pages listing their works.
-Author's pages can be customized at request, write me a message on Discord, at miyoshiakachi or make a pull request adding it, kind of like new fiction.
+Each author with more than one piece hosted in the library has a dedicated page listing their works.
+Author's pages can be customized at request, write me a message on Discord, at miyoshiakachi, or make a pull request adding it, kind of like new fiction.

 ### How to contribute